Where can I purchase Concrete Sealers USA products?

-Several of our penetrating and topical sealers like our PS101, PS102, TS200, TS201, and TS202 can also be used as curing agent and can be applied after all bleed water is gone, finishing is complete, and the concrete will withstand the weight of a person and not be marred.
-However, for many of our sealers though like our PS103, PS104, PS105, PS107, PS108, PS109, and PS110, the surfaces must be a minimum of 28 days old and/ or fully cured prior to applying but in some cases can be applied sooner.
+Several of our penetrating and topical sealers like our PS102, PS111, TS200, TS201, and TS202 can also be used as curing agent and can be applied after all bleed water is gone, finishing is complete, and the concrete will withstand the weight of a person and not be marred.
+However, for many of our sealers though like our PS099, PS100, PS101, PS103, PS104, PS105, PS107, PS108, PS109, PS110, PS112, and TS210, the surfaces must ideally be a minimum of 28 days old and/ or fully cured prior to applying but in some cases can be applied sooner.
 To receive maximum benefits such as preservation, protection, strengthening, etc., it is recommended to apply a concrete sealer as soon as is allowable while surface is still clean and free of any deterioration.
 Please consult product label and technical data sheet for specific details on the product you are considering.

 What is the life expectancy of concrete sealers once applied?

 The expected life of concrete sealers once applied varies based on the type of sealer and conditions that the surface is subject to in terms of traffic, UV rays, moisture, freeze/ thaw cycles, wind driven rain, chemicals, and other impurities such as oil, gas, grease, and salt.
-Generally, penetrating sealers can last much longer than topical sealers.
+Generally, penetrating sealers can last longer than topical sealers.
 Since penetrating sealers penetrate into the concrete and form a new solid chemistry, these sealers typically do not wear away until the surface or substrate itself wears away and, as a consequence, have longer life expectancies.
 Topical sealers on the other hand do not penetrate into the surface or form a chemical reaction with the surface.
 Instead, they merely lay on top of the surface subjecting them to more wear and tear through physical abrasion and exposure to weather thus resulting in shorter life expectancies.
-Penetrating sealers like our PS101, PS102, PS103, PS104, PS105, PS107, PS108, and PS109 can last up to 7-10 years depending on wear and weathering.
-Our PS110 while a penetrating sealer has a shorter life expectancy due to its chemistry but can last up to 3-5 years depending on wear and weathering.
+Penetrating sealers like our PS099, PS100, PS101, PS102, PS103, PS104, PS105, PS107, PS108, PS109, PS110, PS111, and PS112 can last up to 5-7 years or more for the water repellent penetrating sealers and 10 years or more for the densifiers and hardeners, all depending on interior vs. exterior, wear, weathering, etc..
 Topical sealers like our TS200, TS201, and TS202 can last up to 1-3 years and our TS210 up to 5 years, all depending on interior vs. exterior, wear, weathering, etc..
 To maintain and/ or extend the life of most penetrating sealers, one can apply light maintenance applications, as necessary.
 This can be done as long as additional product can be fully absorbed into a surface.
 Care and caution should be exercised though when applying maintenance applications of a penetrating sealer.
 If subsequent applications do not fully absorb into a surface, any excess should be dispersed within 10-15 minutes.
 Excessive application through unnecessary additional applications may change the appearance of a surface by darkening it, leaving a white residue, or creating a blotchy look.

 What is required for cleaning and preparation prior to applying concrete sealers to a surface?

 For best results, surfaces must be clean and porous enough to allow penetration into and/ or adhesion to the surface.
-Surfaces should be clean and free of dust, dirt, debris, mildew, oil, grease, paint, curing agents/ compounds or other surface coatings, and other contaminants.
+Surfaces should be clean and free of surface laitance, dust, dirt, debris, mildew, oil, grease, previous sealers, curing agents, paint or other surface coatings, and other contaminants.
 With topical sealers, it is highly recommended that any surface defects, cracks, voids, and joints be properly sealed or filled.
-If an acid like muriatic or phosphoric acid is used for cleaning or etching a surface, surface should be completely neutralized before application of a sealer.
+If an acid like muriatic or phosphoric acid or other cleaning compounds are used for cleaning or etching a surface, surface should be completely neutralized or rinsed before application of a sealer.
 Please consult product label and technical data sheet for specific details on the product you are considering.